Absorption of scalars by extremal black holes in string theory: Acknowledgments

 \section{Acknowledgments}

-This work has been supported by FEDER funds through \emph{Programa Operacional Fatores de Competitividade -- COMPETE} and by Funda\c c\~ao para a Ci\^encia e a Tecnologia through projects Est-C/MAT/UI0013/2011 and CERN/FP/123609/2011.
-The author wishes to acknowledge very useful discussions with Gabriel Lopes Cardoso.
+The author wishes to acknowledge very useful discussions with Gabriel Lopes Cardoso and Predrag Dominis Prester.
+This work has been supported by the European Union's Horizon 2020 Programme and by Funda\c c\~ao para a Ci\^encia e a Tecnologia through projects LIP/50007 and CERN/FP/123609/2011.